 - Last supper – If your night time is regularly disturbed by pregnancy heartburn you may benefit from eating smaller more frequent portions, eating more slowly and eating your last meal at least a couple of hours before bedtime.
 Eating this way also helps to balance the hormones and transmitters which regulate sleep……

 - Eat for sleep – A carbohydrate rich dinner using wholegrains can increase the production of serotonin a calming neurotransmitter.
+Conversely, women who eat more refined carbohydrates, like sugar, white rice and flour, are more likely to develop insomnia.
+These promote the release of the hormones insulin, adrenaline and cortisol, as your body attempts to correct blood sugar levels, and can interfere with sleep.
 To further boost your serotonin levels add poultry, dairy products, nuts, seeds, legumes, soy products, tuna and bananas to your diet as they are rich in tryptophan, an amino acid used in its production.
-Give these food combinations a try: chicken salad on whole wheat bread, nut butter and banana sandwich, banana and yoghurt/soy milk smoothie, prawn and egg fried brown rice, wholemeal pitta bread and humus.
+Give these food combinations a try: chicken salad on whole wheat bread, nut butter and banana sandwich, banana and yoghurt/soy milk smoothie, prawn and egg fried brown rice, wholemeal pitta bread and hummus.

 - Be cool – After conception your body heat rises slightly.
 Counter this by making sure your room is well ventilated and not too hot and stuffy.
 Sleep in the nude or choose natural fibres and non restrictive clothing.